Boundaries of planar graphs, via circle packings: Harmonic measure and exit time of discrete discs

 For $u\in\R^2$, radius $r>0$ and an interval of angles $I \subset \R/(2\pi\Z)$ let $\cone(u,r,I)$ denote the intersection of $X$ and the cone of radius $r$ centered at $u$ with opening angles $I$, that is,

-A {\bf wide cone} is a cone where $|I| \geq \pi-\eta$.
-By definition, if $u$ is a vertex in a good embedding then there is an edge containing $u$ entering every fat cone with tip at $u$.
+A \emph{wide cone} is a cone where $|I| \geq\pi-\eta$.
+By definition, if $u$ is a vertex in a good embedding then there is an edge containing $u$ entering every wide cone with tip at~$u$.

-\begin{lemma} For any vertex $u\in V$ and any wide cone $A=\cone(u,r,I)$ such that $\Beuc(u,r) \subset\carr(G)$ we have
+\begin{lemma} For any vertex $u\in V$ and any wide cone $A=\cone(u,r,I)$ such that $\Beuc(u,r) \subset\carr(G)$, we have

 \end{lemma}